TEMPLE578/ObsidianGitSync/TOK.md

 Power
 Values

-TOK is structured into 6 big questio
+TOK is structured into 6 big questions